 Non-Campus Building or Property: Any building or property owned or controlled by a student organization that is officially recognized by the institution; or any building or property owned or controlled by an institution that is used in direct support of, or in relation to, the institution's educational purposes, is frequently used by students, and is not within the same reasonably contiguous geographic area of the institution.
-In addition to offering classes at its main Lawrenceville campus Rider University offers classes at the Bancroft School located in Haddonfield, New Jersey, the Bank of America campus located in Pennington, New Jersey; and the Education Center located in Edison, New Jersey.
+In addition to offering classes at its main Lawrenceville campus Rider University offers classes at the Bancroft School located in Haddonfield, New Jersey.
 Also included in this category are hotels where athletic teams, student groups and clubs stayed for a period longer than one night.
 These facilities are non-residential; therefore, the categories of Disciplinary Actions/Judicial Referrals and On-Campus Residence Halls are not applicable.
 Statistics for these locations are recorded in the Lawrenceville statistics.